emissary-ingress/emissary/user-guide/monitoring.md

       - port: ambassador-admin
     ```

-    If you are scrapping metrics from a `statsd-sink` deployment:
+    If you are scraping metrics from a `statsd-sink` deployment:

     ```yaml
     ---